 Behavioral Scientist Professor of Marketing Advisor Volunteer

-Claire’s research is on judgments and decision making in the areas of finance, health care, and e-commerce.
-She has published widely in leading academic journals including Journal of Consumer Research, Journal of Marketing, Organizational Behavior ad Human Decision Making, and Psychological Science and often receives featured coverage in popular media outlets such as the Wall Street Journal, Time.com, Globe and Mail, ABC News, CBC News, and Harvard Business Review.
-To strengthen the training for doctoral students at Rotman, Claire founded the CREATe lab that explores inter-disciplinary research in marketing, psychology, economics, and management.
+Dr. Tsai Jan adopts an applied behavioral economics approach in her research, studying decision-making in areas including marketing, competition, financial decisions, subjective well-being, risk and uncertainty, and overconfidence bias.
+Her work appears in leading marketing and psychology journals, including the Journal of Consumer Research, Journal of Marketing, Journal of Personality and Social Psychology, Organizational Behavior and Human Decision Making, and Psychological Science.
+Her research often receives featured coverage in popular media outlets such as Forbes, the Wall Street Journal, Time.com, the Globe and Mail, ABC News, CBC News, and Harvard Business Review.
+To strengthen the training for doctoral students at Rotman, she founded the CREATe lab, which explores inter-disciplinary research in marketing, psychology, economics, and management.

 email: info@tevahadvisory.com | Download my full CV | Google Scholar